-The top section of the Mapping tab must contain a row for each column of data to be imported.
+The top section of the Mapping tab must contain a row for each column of data in the source.
+Each column in the source data becomes a column in the import temp table, which is then mapped to a column in the destination table.